eclipse-che/che-docs/src/main/_docs/factory-portable-workspaces/factory-creating.md

 Creating a Factory in the dashboard gives you the most freedom and control.
 The simplest way is to create a Factory based on an existing workspace, but you can also create Factories based on a template we provide or by pasting in a `factory.json` file and then generating a Factory URL using our CLI or API.
 Learn more the JSON structure and options in our [Factory JSON reference]({{base}}{{site.links["factory-json-reference"]}}).

+A Factory created from the dashboard will be persisted onto {{ site.product_mini_name }} and kept when upgrading to a newer version.

 ## Create a Factory in the IDE

 | Action | In the IDE: `Workspace > Create Factory`.
 | Sample Factory | [https://codenvy.io/f?id=s38eam174ji42vty](https://codenvy.com/f?id=s38eam174ji42vty)

 Creating a Factory from inside the IDE in a running workspace will generate a Factory to replicate that workspace including both runtime and project settings.

+A Factory created from the dashboard will be persisted onto {{ site.product_mini_name }} and kept when upgrading to a newer version.

 ## Create a Factory based on a Repo